 Fredette is an elite scorer with an NBA jumper, and has the ability to play both guard spots.
 However, scouts fear that his size and “average” athleticism will cause him to struggle against elite NBA guards.

-The only true knocks on Fredette are his status as a member of a small school, and the natural thought that he won’t be able to consistently beat point guards off the dribble and play elite defense at the next level.
+The only true knock on Fredette is the natural thought that he won’t be able to consistently beat point guards off the dribble and play elite defense at the next level.

-Regardless of any issues with Fredette’s athleticism or level of competition, there is no ignoring his uncanny ability to put up points, while keeping his teammates involved and winning games (81-20 in college career).
+Regardless of any issues with Fredette’s athleticism or level of competition, there is no ignoring his uncanny ability to put up points, while keeping his teammates involved and winning games.